Breaks from caring

 More creative arrangements are possible as well, for example:

-- a carer might take the person they care for away on holiday, and use County Council funding to pay towards support costs of the service user in the holiday location (excluding accommodation and food costs which remain the responsibility of the service user)
+- a carer might take the person they care for away on holiday, and use county council funding to pay towards support costs of the service user in the holiday location (excluding accommodation and food costs which remain the responsibility of the service user)

-- the service user’s usual Personal Assistant (PA) might be paid to look after the person at home.
+- the service user’s usual personal assistant (PA) might be paid to look after the person at home.

-Shared Lives
+Shared Lives scheme

-Our shared lives scheme can also help and provide a carer with breaks.
+Our Shared Lives scheme can also help and provide a carer with breaks.

 The person you care for can be supported by someone else and their family; this would provide you with breaks and some time for yourself.